codeforchs/codeforchs-site/README.md

-Code For Tucson Website
+Code For Charleston Website
 =======================

-This is the repository for the website for Code for Tucson, the Tucson chapter of the Code for America Brigade program.
-It is based on the website for [Code for DC](http://www.codefordc.org).
+This is the repository for the website for Code for Charleston, the Charleston chapter of the Code for America Brigade program.
+It is based on the website for [Code for Tucson](http://codefortucson.org/).

 This site is built on Github Pages, which uses [Jekyll](http://jekyllrb.com/) as a templating language.